redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 `
 ```

-The `testimonials` query is marked with the GraphQL directive `@skipAuth` meaning that requests here should *not* be limited to authenticated users.
+The `testimonials` query is marked with the [GraphQL directive](../../directives.md) `@skipAuth` meaning that requests here should *not* be limited to authenticated users.
 However, the critical `createTestimonail` and `deleteTestimonial` mutations are marked `@requireAuth`, and so can only be called by a logged in user.

+Redwood's backend GraphQL server is powered by [GraphQL Yoga](https://the-guild.dev/graphql/yoga-server) and so you have access to everything that makes Yoga secure and performant: rate and depth limiting, logging, directives, and a ton more.

-#### Authentication
+#### Auth

 If a user is logged in, they will be available in any of your services in the `context` object, available everywhere, all the time: